 A history of falls and head injury can also indicate a greater risk for cognitive changes.

 We know that genetics play a strong role in the risk for developing dementia.
 However, different lifestyle aspects can be changed to delay its onset, such as management of smoking, hearing loss, obesity, and diabetes.

 Some studies have shown that hearing aid use can slow the rate of cognitive decline.
 It has been shown that those who wear hearing aids have better cognition than those with hearing loss who do not wear hearing aids.

 Overall, hearing aids can greatly improve the quality of life for all patients even those who are not experiencing cognitive decline.
 It allows them to hear more of the conversations that are important to them such as those with family members, friends, healthcare providers, etc.

 With hearing aids, they are able to stay connected to the world around them rather than withdrawing away from social situations.
 This can also prevent them from feeling like a burden to other people.
 The improved ease of listening is huge for many reasons.
 They don’t have to put in as much cognitive effort to hear and understand speech, which can help improve their overall cognitive function.

 Discover how the team at Excel ENT of Alabama can help find the right hearing aids that may improve cognitive decline.

-If you or your loved one are experiencing hearing issues, Dr. Miles can help.
+If you or your loved one are experiencing hearing issues, Dr. Smith can help.
 Whether hearing loss is related to cognitive decline or not, she is expertly trained in diagnosing hearing problems, and finding solutions.
 Schedule an appointment online, or call to discuss coming in at a time that’s best for you: 205-988-6858.